 For Erin Schreiber ’18, serving in the Peace Corps meant fulfilling a childhood ambition.
-For Marisa Creta ’19, it brought the honor of representing your country in a new and developing nation.
+For Marisa Creta ’19, it brought the honor of representing her country in a new and developing nation.

 But when the coronavirus pandemic forced the Peace Corps to evacuate all of its volunteers around the world—a first in the organization’s six-decade history—both of their experiences came to an abrupt and unexpected end.
 And though both alumnae hope to return to their respective assignments, the uncertainty of if and when that could happen still weighs on their minds.